tr3ck3r/linklight/exercises/ansible_tower/5-workflow/README.md

 ## Creating Another Project

-This has the source for our new playbooks.
-[They could be maintained and controlled by another party, or yourself in the real world.]
+This has the source for our new playbooks in a separate SCM repo.

 ### Step 1: